fariverGit/vim-as-a-python-ide/README.md

 plugin.
-Instead I am now using the [jedi-vim](https://github.com/davidhalter/jedi-vim/) plugin, which I find a bit easier to configure and it seems to have better auto-completion features.
+Instead I am now using the [jedi-vim](https://github.com/davidhalter/jedi-vim/) plugin, which I find a bit easier to configure and it seems to have better auto-completion features. and I find if you want to use auto-completion by tab, you must install supertab